armin3731/nestjs-tensorflowjs-microservice/README.md

 ## Description

 This project consists of two microservices.
 The first microservice is called **_App_** and acts as a gateway.
-App receives user's _Text_ and sends it to another microservice called **_Ai_** through a _gRPC_ connection.
+The App receives user's _Text_ and sends it to another microservice called **_Ai_** through a _gRPC_ connection.
 Ai analyzes the text and returns _toxicity_ as a boolean.
-Also, the type of toxicity describes in six different categories : `identity_attack`, `insult`, `obscene`, `severe_toxicity`, `sexual_explicit`, and `threat`.
-The results produces from a pre-trained network in [_Pre-trained TensorFlow.js models_](https://github.com/tensorflow/tfjs-models/tree/master), specifically the [_Toxicity classifier_](https://github.com/tensorflow/tfjs-models/tree/master/toxicity).
-It is needless to say, that you can substitute your own model with toxicity model and use this API for any custom application.
+Also, the type of toxicity is described in six different categories: `identity_attack`, `insult`, `obscene`, `severe_toxicity`, `sexual_explicit`, and `threat`.
+The results are produced from a pre-trained network in [_Pre-trained TensorFlow.js models_](https://github.com/tensorflow/tfjs-models/tree/master), specifically the [_Toxicity classifier_](https://github.com/tensorflow/tfjs-models/tree/master/toxicity).
+You can substitute your own model with the toxicity model and use this API for any custom application.

-A straightforward illustration of the project presented below:
+A straightforward illustration of the project is presented below:

 <p align="center">
   <img src="statics/illustration_line.svg" width="500" alt="DeepLearning in Microservices" />
 </p>

-## Give it a Start! ⭐
+## Give it a Star! ⭐
-If you liked the project and find it useful, support me by giving a star 😉
+If you liked the project and find it useful, support me by giving it a star 😉

 ## Installation